 Mama Living Abroad

-Rosalach Cookies are one of those recipes that seem difficult to make but are deceptively easy.
+Rosalach Cookies is a recipe that seems difficult to make but deceptively easy.
 They are great with a cup of warm coffee or tea.
-I always keep a jar of Rosalch on our kitchen counter and a container in the freezer.
+I always keep a jar of Rosalach on our kitchen counter and a container in the freezer.

-A few years ago, I learned about a new type of Israeli cookie – Rosalach (also spelled Rozalach), in Hebew רוזלך.
+A few years ago, I learned about a new type of Israeli treat– Rosalach Cookies (also spelled Rozalach), in Hebrew רוזלך.
 They may look like Rugalach, but these are bite-size rolled cookies made from pizza dough.

-The urban legend behind this recipe is that in a coffee chain in Israel the chef didn’t want to throw away some leftover pizza dough, so he made cookies out of it.
+The urban legend behind this recipe is that the chef didn’t want to throw away some leftover pizza dough in a coffee chain in Israel, so he made cookies out of it.
 Rosalach became a best-seller, and the recipe became viral all over the net.

-The Rosalach dough doesn’t contain any dairy or eggs, which makes the cookies vegan (if using a vegan spread!!) and a great Pareve dessert.
+The Rosalach Cookies dough doesn’t contain dairy or eggs, making the cookies vegan (if using a vegan spread!!) and a great Pareve dessert.
 Once you make Rosalach, you won’t be able to get enough of them!

 Ingredients Overview: